dsindi68/Project-2-Investigate-a-Dataset-Patient-Appoitment/README.txt

 •Title
 Investigate a Dataset (Patient Appointment) •Description
-Investigate a Datasets (Patient Appointment) and apply some statistic on it and graph •Prerequisites
+Investigate a Datasets (Patient Appointment) and apply some statistic on it and graph and find relation between no coming to appointment and other factor
+•Prerequisites
 Nothing since I am using Udacity
 •Description